 - About Us

 - My Account

-From Trenton, Kentucky, at the age of 22, she married Baptist minister, Rev. Allen Allensworth, in 1877.
-From 1886 to 1906, Josephine lived with her husband, one of the few Black chaplains in the U.S. Army, and two daughters in remote postings, from Fort Supply, Indian Territory, Oklahoma to Fort Harrison, near Helena, Montana, with many postings in between.
-During these years, Josephine made an elegant home, performed as organist during her husband’s chapel services, and raised their daughters, according to Delilah Beasley’s Negro Trail Blazers of California (1919), in the ways of “the old school of (Negro) aristocracy.”
+From Trenton, Kentucky, at 22, she married Baptist minister Rev. Allen Allensworth in 1877.
+From 1886 to 1906, Josephine lived with her husband, one of the few Black chaplains in the U.S. Army, and two daughters in remote postings, from Fort Supply, Indian Territory, Oklahoma, to Fort Harrison, near Helena, Montana, with many postings in between.
+During these years, Josephine made an elegant home, and performed as an organist during her husband’s chapel services.
+She raised their daughters, according to Delilah Beasley’s Negro Trail Blazers of California (1919), in the ways of “the old school of (Negro) aristocracy.”

 Following the Colonel’s retirement in 1906, Josephine and her husband led the founding of Allensworth, an all-Black settlement about 40 miles north of Bakersfield, California, now preserved as a State Historic Park.
 In Allensworth, Josephine helped found the Women’s Improvement League, sat on the school board, and donated the property for the Mary Dickinson Memorial Library, the public library named for her mother.

-After her husband was killed in 1914 by a reckless motorcyclist in Monrovia, Josephine remained in Allensworth until 1922, then moved to Los Angeles to live with her daughter Nella, son-in-law Louis Blodgett, (the most successful Black contractor in the city at the time), and their children, until her death in 1938.
+After her husband was killed in 1914 by a reckless motorcyclist in Monrovia, Josephine remained in Allensworth until 1922, then moved to Los Angeles to live with her daughter Nella, son-in-law Louis Blodgett (the most successful Black contractor in the city at the time), and their children, until she died in 1938.